Skip to main content

 Voice breaking

-Boys will also find that their voice will start to get deeper.
-You'll also find your Adam's apple in your throat will start to become more noticeable.
+Your voice will start to get deeper.
+Your Adam's apple in your throat will start to become more noticeable.
 When this happens, your voice has broken.

 Sometimes your voice will break overnight, but usually it happens over time.
 Your voice may sound croaky and it will go up and down in tone.